yalesites-org/yalesites-project/docs/color-theme.md

 ---

 ### Adding a new component theme
 The process is very similar to how one would go about adding a new global theme.
 In addition to component themes, we also have separate files for specific component themes.
-This standard component theme is used by the `component-library-twig/components/02-molecules/callout/yds-callout.twig`, `component-library-twig/components/02-molecules/banner/action/yds-action-banner.twig` and `component-library-twig/components/02-molecules/banner/grand-hero/yds-grand-hero.twig` components.
 Component themes live alongside global themes because they are used by more than one component.

 Component themes are visualized here: https://yalesites-org.github.io/component-library-twig/?path=/story/tokens-colors--component-theme-color-pairings

 **Component themes are used by the following components:**
-- Action Banner
+- Action Banner (`component-library-twig/components/02-molecules/banner/action/yds-action-banner.twig`)
-- Grand Hero Banner
+- Grand Hero Banner (`component-library-twig/components/02-molecules/banner/grand-hero/yds-grand-hero.twig`)
-- Callouts
+- Callouts (`component-library-twig/components/02-molecules/callout/yds-callout.twig`)
-- Pull Quotes
+- Pull Quotes (`component-library-twig/components/02-molecules/pull-quote/yds-pull-quote.twig`)
-- Quick Links
+- Quick Links (`component-library-twig/components/02-molecules/quick-links/yds-quick-links.twig`)
-- Tabs
+- Tabs (`component-library-twig/components/02-molecules/tabs/yds-tabs.twig`)

 The purpose in registering these component themes is to establish default values from which a global theme will be iterated over to apply color slots, changing color values depending on the active global theme.